Cindysu123/ece445_notebook/notebook.md

 ## <a id="2024-03-26"></a>2024-03-26 Fifth Team Meeting with TA

-- Confirm with TA about the pcb design.
+- Confirm with TA about the pcb design and submitted the order.

 ---